Bias Testing and Mitigation in LLM-based Code Generation: Related Work

 \subsection{Testing for Code Generation Model}

-Testing for code generation models is an evolving domain at the confluence of software engineering and machine learning.
-The objective is to ensure the generated code's reliability, accuracy, and applicability.
-Researchers employ a diverse suite of metrics and methodologies.
-Automated Performance Metrics, inspired by natural language processing techniques, utilize tools like BLEU~\cite{bleu} and ROUGE~\cite{rouge} for assessing code's similarity to reference implementations.
-Metrics like CodeBLEU~\cite{Ren2020CodeBLEUAM}, METEOR, and CIDEr~\cite{Evtikhiev2022OutOT} further refine this analysis, providing a deeper dive into the code's structural and semantic quality.
+To test code generation effectiveness, metrics like BLEU~\cite{bleu} and ROUGE~\cite{rouge} to assess the code's similarity to the canonical solution.
+Besides, metrics like CodeBLEU~\cite{Ren2020CodeBLEUAM}, METEOR, and CIDEr~\cite{Evtikhiev2022OutOT} refine this analysis, providing a deeper dive into the code's structural and semantic quality.
 However, while these automated metrics offer quantifiable insights, they often overlook the functional integrity of the code.
-To bridge this gap, Human Evaluation methods, like the pass@k metric, have emerged.
-Here, human evaluators ascertain the code's execution accuracy in varied test scenarios.
-But notably, human evaluations, despite their ability to capture functional nuances, are limited in assessing the robustness of code generation models.
-Transitioning to Robustness Evaluation~\cite{Wang2022ReCodeRE}, focuses on models' resilience, especially under non-ideal or adversarial conditions.
-This involves introducing perturbations at different granularities—be it characters, words, or sentences—and monitoring the model's ability to counteract such disruptions.
-This layer of testing is essential to understand the model's potential performance in real-world, unpredictable scenarios.
+To address this problem, pass@k has been proposed to bridge this gap.
+Here, human evaluators assess the code execution accuracy in various test scenarios.
+Recently, Huang et al. \cite{huang2024effibench} further proposed NET, MU, and TMU to quantify the efficiency of LLM-generated code by measuring execution time and memory usage during the code execution process.
+Recently, ReCode \cite{Wang2022ReCodeRE} proposes robustness evaluation for code generation models, which focuses on models' resilience, especially under non-ideal or adversarial conditions, which involves introducing perturbations at different granularities and monitoring the model's ability to counteract such disruptions.
+Different from the above metrics, our research aims to measure the biased behaviors of code generated by LLMs.
+In addition to our work, there is a simultaneous work conducted during the same period as our research~\cite{liu2023uncovering}, which also focuses on code bias.
+Although both studies address code bias, Liu et al. \cite{liu2023uncovering}'s focus is limited to code completion.
+In contrast, our framework concentrates on the broader domain of text-to-code generation, and we also offer practical solutions to reduce biases in AI-generated code.
+Recently, Ling et al. \cite{ling2024evaluating} primarily investigated social bias inherent in LLMs fine-tuned for code generation tasks.
+However, Ling et al. \cite{ling2024evaluating} particularly focus in terms of prompt design and testing framework.
+Our work focuses on both social bias testing and bias mitigation for LLM-generated code.